aljavier/pynote-it/README.md

-A simple Python script to generate and maintain a static blog
+Python script for a static blog
 =============================================================

 This is just a simple `Python` script to maintain my blog, it's pretty